Easy Tips for Easing Constipation with a Diet Plan

 Ever heard the saying, ‘Let food be thy medicine, and medicine be thy food’?
 Hippocrates was onto something big, and it’s advice that really matters when it comes to a common, often hush-hush topic: digestion troubles.
 Constipation might be awkward to bring up, but it’s more common than you think and can affect anyone, from newborns to seniors.
 In fact, about 22% of Indian adults struggle with it, and yes, even young children aren’t exempt.

-Why am I getting constipated?
+Why am I constipated?
+How a constipation diet plan can help

 3. Lack of Exercise: A sedentary lifestyle can slow digestion, so staying active is essential for a healthy gut.